Vacuum structure of an eight-dimensional $SU(3)$ gauge theory on a magnetized torus: Vacuum structure in the model

 We numerically examine the effective potentials with these ansatzes.
 From now on, we take $ \hat M_w= 5.0$ as an example.
 We begin by plotting the effective potential for the pure Yang-Mills case, as shown in Figure~\ref{fig_pYM}.
 In these contour plots, the horizontal (vertical) axis shows the value of $b_1$ ($b_2$).
 From light to dark colors in the plots, the potential decreases.
 We also introduce the constraint on the WL phases in eqs.~\eqref{constraint} and~\eqref{constraint2}.
 In the contour plots, the excluded region from the constraint is shown by the white area.
 In the numerical calculations, we introduce some cutoffs for the infinite summations of winding numbers in the potentials.
 In addition, the infinite summations of KK numbers $\hat n_{m'}$ and $k$ in $\Delta V_{\rm tac}$ in eq.~\eqref{Vtacdef1} are also truncated at some finite terms.
 The results are less sensitive to these cutoffs.

 We see that local minima of the potentials in the pure Yang-Mills case are located in the excluded parameter region where tachyonic states appear in the low-energy mass spectrum.
-We also analyze the behaviour of the potential contributions from matter fields.
-Including bulk matter fields, we expect to exist local minima in the region where tachyonic states are absent.
+We also analyze the behavior of the potential contributions from matter fields.
 If we introduce fermion fields as mentioned in section~\ref{Matter fields}, we obtain the plots shown in Figure~\ref{fig_fer}.
-Now, we can see that there are some regions with possible minimum points.
+Now, we can see that there are some possible minimum points in regions where tachyonic states are absent.